Same Day Shipping on Accessories. 2 Days on Packages & Systems (M-F)

 It's also important to note that an aftermarket battery is very different from a counterfeit battery.
 We strongly recommend AVOIDING counterfeit Trimble batteries and chargers commonly found on eBay and Alibaba.
 Only purchase Trimble batteries from a reputable source.

-Best aftermarket / generic battery for Trimble R8 and SPS series GPS / GNSS:
+Best Aftermarket / Generic Battery for Trimble R8 and SPS series GPS / GNSS:

 Kaster Li-ion Battery for Trimble GPS

-Buy Kastar 2-pack for Trimble GPS >>
+Buy Kastar D-Li1 for Trimble GPS >>

-Best aftermarket battery for Trimble R10 and R12 GNSS receivers:
+Best Aftermarket Battery for Trimble R10 and R12 GNSS Receivers:

 Replacement battery for Trimble R10 and R12